youssefsameh307/AlJana/README.md

 }

-### balance table
-Read only
-{
-id:
-outstanding balance:
-}

-payments:

-Secretary: CRUD
-patient: R and C(when online payment is implemented later on)

-{
-    date,
-    time,
-    credited/debited,(is it a payment made by the patient or a new monthly installment that needs to be paid  (negative balance or positive) ) amount,
-    balanceBefore,
-    balanceAfter,
-    type:cash/online(mostly cash online will come laaaater) }

-User Stories:
+### User Stories:

+patient:

-patient: receives "update" by email, when it is administered on the system
+receives "update" by email, when it is administered on the system

-submit a recurring feedback (once or twice per), ticket like message, that later is met with a response.
+submit a recurring feedback (once or twice per update), ticket like message, that later is met with a response.

 can pick a "prefered time for a first appointment " to book (to do this he must register and fill his data)